Das Veilchen: Music

 This song is Mozart's only setting to a text by Goethe.
-It not clear where exactly Mozart encountered the poem, but is likely through one of its settings by other composers of the time.
+It is not clear where exactly Mozart encountered the poem, but is likely through one of its settings by other composers of the time.
 Mozart made a telling addition by adding his last line.

 The poem is written in three stanzas, but instead of using strophic form, Mozart creates a through-composed work, demonstrating his careful attention to the words of the poet by creating a different mood for each verse.
 At the end of the song, the composer recalls the opening line in a touching 5-bar coda.

 The piece is 65 bars long and a performance lasts about 2 1/2 minutes.
 Its key signature is G major; its meter is 2/4.
 The vocal range covers only the interval of a ninth, from F4 to G5.

 The piece starts with a 6-bar introduction of the melody of the first line by the piano.
 The first stanza takes up the next 15 bars.
 The entry of the shepherdess is marked by a modulation to D major; this is followed by a four-bar segment which summarises the violet's happy mood – and a general pause which precedes the mood swing of the second verse, a change of key to G minor to describe the violet's longing.
 There is a modulation to the relative major B-flat major in the latter part of that verse when the violet expresses hope of being loved back, but ending in a falling phrygian lament.
 The narration of the third verse is a recitativo accompagnato in E-flat major culminating in the trampling of the violet which is emphasised by a following general pause.
 The dying flower is described by a chromatically falling line, before the final modulation back to G major changes the pain into jubilation: to die at the beloved's feet.
 Then Mozart adds two phrases of his own as a coda; in recitative, in free time and using only two notes: "Das arme Veilchen!"
 (Poor little violet!), a long general pause, and closing the song a tempo with a quotation from the third line: "es war ein herzigs Veilchen." (it was the sweetest violet.)